reworkstudio/SimpleRework-Website/README.md

 ---
 #### Where Can It Be Used?
 You can download this source and use it FULLY for your own purposes.
 I made it as open as possible to the community.
 I will be glad to see your projects on this site :)

 ---
-#### Only CustomRP?
-No. This site is also for other projects.
-I did it for CustomRP just because I'm an enthusiast, and it was an excuse to redesign the site of these guys.

----
 #### Optimized?